-Pull out your shoebox of receipts and clear your calendar.
-After being postponed from April due to the coronavirus pandemic, Tax Day is almost here — July 15.
+Pull out your shoebox of receipts and clear your calendar: Tax Day — which is now May 17 — is almost here.

-But what happens if you don’t file your taxes?
+But what happens if you don’t file a tax return?
 Will the IRS even notice?

 Um, yes.
 Even if you don’t file, your boss, mortgage company and bank are reporting to the IRS with forms that contain your name and Social Security number.

 Once the IRS catches up, the consequences can range from mildly annoying to “your life will never be the same again.”

 Following is a look at exactly what could happen if you fail to pay your taxes.

 If you don’t pay your taxes, you generally will be assessed a financial penalty that gets worse the longer you wait to meet the obligation.